Prevalence of rabies: Israel

-Since 1948, 29 people have been reported dead from rabies in Israel.
-The last death was in 2003, when a 58-year-old Bedouin woman was bitten by a cat and became infected.
+Since 1948, 31 people have been reported dead from rabies in Israel.
+55 rabies incidents were reported in 2024, and 45 rabies incidents were reported in 2023.
+The latest case of human rabies was in 2024, when a man became infected after being bitten by his pet dog.
+In 2023, a child died after being bitten by a rabid stray dog in the Jordan Valley.
+Prior to that, the last death was in 2003, when a 58-year-old Bedouin woman was bitten by a cat and became infected.
 She was not inoculated and later died.

-Rabies is not endemic to Israel, but is imported from neighbouring countries.
+Rabies is endemic to Israel.
 The areas of highest prevalence are along the northern region, which are close to Lebanon and Syria.
 Since the early 2000s, The Ministry of Agriculture and Israel Nature and National Parks Protection Authority (ILA) have dropped oral vaccines from planes in open and agricultural areas.
 The vaccine comes in the form of 3 by 3 cm. dumplings, made with an ingredient preferred by wild animals, and which contain a transgenic rabies virus.
 Cases of animal rabies dropped from 58 in 2009 to 29 in 2016.

 Japan

-Rabies existed in Japan with a particular spike in the mid-1920s, but a dog vaccination campaign and increased stray dog control reduced cases.
-The Rabies Control Act was enacted in 1950, and the last human and animal cases were reported in 1954 and 1957, and Japan is believed to have been rabies-free since 1957.

-There have been four imported cases since then, a college student who died in 1970, two elderly men who had traveled to the Philippines and been bitten there by rabid dogs, and then died after returning to Japan, and a man in his 30s who also was bitten by a rabid dog in the Philippines and died in 2020.
+Rabies existed in Japan with a spike in the mid-1920s, but a dog vaccination campaign and increased control of stray dogs reduced the number of human cases.
+The Rabies Control Act was enacted in 1950, and Japan is believed to have been rabies-free since 1957.
+There have been four imported cases since then: a college student who died in 1970, two elderly men who had traveled to the Philippines and been bitten there by rabid dogs, and then died after returning to Japan, and a man in his 30s who also was bitten by a rabid dog in the Philippines and died in 2020.

 Africa

 Approximately 24,000 people die from rabies annually in Africa, which accounts for almost half the total rabies deaths worldwide each year.
+Africa is the second leading continent in prevalence of rabies, with the first being Asia.
+It is theorized that rabies was spread to Africa through colonization from Europe, and from there spread from central Africa to the rest of the continent over time.
+The canine population in Africa is a contributor of the high number of rabies infections, compared to other continents.
+The treatments used for the prevention of rabies, (post-exposure prophylaxis, and pre-exposure prophylaxis) can be high in price, and this may be another contributing factor to the high percentage of rabies infections from in Africa, and similar countries that do not have the vaccines and treatments readily available.
+The cost of the vaccination and the large population of dogs, who can easily spread the virus, means that Africa has a higher risk of rabies than countries who have had mass vaccinations.